 Who to Climb With: The Adventure Consultants offer a 24-day expedition to Island Peak that not only serves as a good introduction to alpine climbing in the Himalaya but also life on a longer expedition.
 Everest requires about two months to complete, so if you can't do three weeks, the "Big Hill" is probably out of the question.

 Japan's most sacred of mountains — Mt.
 Fuji — makes for a good training ground for would-be climbers.
 The 12,388-foot peak is typically climbed in a single day, requiring about 8 hours roundtrip.
 While not especially technical, the hike is a challenging one and is a great way to test your fitness and discover the demands of hiking for extended periods of time over the course of a single day.
 Crowds can be quite heavy depending on the day and time of year, and the official climbing season is generally limited to July and August each year.
 While not as difficult and demanding as some of the other mountains on this list, Mt.
 Fuji is still a good walk for those considering higher peaks.

 Who to Climb With: Once again, this is a climb that doesn't necessarily require a guide, but if you're looking for someone to take you to the top, Fuji Mountain Guides is a good choice.
 The company offers two-day tours for those who want to take their time and has a great record of success on the mountain.

 Pico de Orizaba (Mexico)

 Who to Climb With: International Mountain Guides offers an excellent option for climbers to take on Orizaba, along with two other Mexican volcanos.
-The nine-day trip features plenty of opportunities to gain experience and skills while bagging all three peaks.
-For those who would prefer to focus just on the main event itself, there is also an "Orizaba Express" option that is just seven days in length and mainly focuses on the main peak itself.
+The nine-day trip features plenty of opportunities to gain experience and skills while bagging all three peaks in a relatively short span of time.
+For those who would prefer to focus just on the main event itself, there is also an "Orizaba Express" option that is just seven days in length and mainly focuses on the volcano itself.